-If you remain a Radius shareholder and have questions about your legal rights, you may contact our firm to discuss your options at no charge by completing and submitting the form below.
+If you remain a Radius shareholder and question the fairness of the price, you may contact our firm to discuss your legal rights at no charge by completing and submitting the form below.

 Why is there an investigation?

-On March 1, 2023, after the market closed, Radius announced that it had agreed to be acquired by EQT and PSPIB for $15.00 per share in cash.
-The agreement has been approved by the Radius board of directors (“Board”).
+On March 1, 2023, after the market closed, Radius announced that it had agreed to be sold to EQT and PSPIB for $15.00 per share in cash.
+The proposed sale has been approved by the Radius board of directors (“Board”).

-Further, according to an analysis of Wall Street price targets for Radius in the last 90 days published on Seeking Alpha, there is an average price target for Radius of $15.40 per share, and a high price target for Radius of $18.00 per share, which indicates that several Wall Street analysts think the deal price is too low.
+Further, according to an analysis of Wall Street price targets for Radius in the 90 days before the deal was announced published on Seeking Alpha, there is an average price target for Radius of $15.40 per share, and a high price target for Radius of $18.00 per share, which indicates that several Wall Street analysts think the deal price is too low.

 Finally, a comment appearing on Seeking Alpha on March 1, 2023, published by an investor with the username Grade-Spiritual, observed that in November 2021, Radius announced a mandatory redemption of warrants to purchase common stock when Radius was trading above $16 per share.